drajgit/cv4ecology/README.md

 #### WORKFLOW ########
 Function multivariate outlier executes the following
-1. imports an ods file with image names and trait measurements.
+1. imports an ods file (structure like that of input_sheet_example) with image names and trait measurements.
 Each row stands for an individual
 2. Clean data
 3. Calculate average FW_Area and HW_Area
 4. Calculate robust mean and standard deviation for BL, FW_Area and HW_Area.
 All the outlier